 Who makes the selection?

-Our selection is based solely on our own experiences and those of the friends who live here in Mauritius.
+Our selection is based solely on our own experiences and those of our friends who live here in Mauritius.
 It is not based on a paying system.
 The general referencing visible on the homepage is only oriented in the interest of the users of our site dedicated to Mauritius.
 The proposed venues are intended to be as objective as possible for an audience composed of both casual visitors but also for Mauritian residents and expats living in Mauritius.